MicrosoftDocs/dataexplorer-docs/data-explorer/power-apps-connector.md

 Azure Data Explorer is a fast, fully managed data analytics service for real-time analysis of large volumes of data streaming from applications, websites, IoT devices, and more.

-Power Apps is a suite of apps, services, connectors, and data platform that provides a rapid application development environment to build custom apps for your business needs.
-Use Power Apps to quickly build custom business apps that connect to your business data.
+Power Apps is a suite of apps, services, connectors, and data platform that provides a rapid application development environment to build custom apps that connect to your business data.
 The Power Apps connector is particularly useful if you have a large and growing collection of streaming data in Azure Data Explorer and want to build a low code, highly functional app to make use of this data.
-In this article, you will create a Power Apps application based on Azure Data Explorer data, and see the steps of data parameterization, retrieval, and presentation.
+In this article, you will create a Power Apps application based on Azure Data Explorer data.
+During this process, you will see the steps of data parameterization, retrieval, and presentation.

 ## Prerequisites